-I saw the king was older than I first thought, with bushy eyebrows and liver spots on his cheeks.
-He had a slight limp too.
-He hobbled to the last room in the trailer.
+The king hobbled to the last room in the trailer.
 He'd installed a massive picture window in the end wall.
 It was curved and looked out on the carwash and the Burger King.
 There was a La-Z-Boy in the middle of the room, gun racks on the wall, a British WWII helmet hanging from a pair of deer antlers.
-He gestured for me to sit, then handed me a small, wooden box.
+He gestured for me to sit, then handed me a small wooden box.

-What do you do in here?
+What's the window for?
 I asked.